 All inter-company balances and transactions have been eliminated on consolidation.
+During the period, SSL was dissolved.

 Foreign currencies

 The functional currency is the currency of the primary economic environment in which the entity operates and has been determined for each entity within the Company.
 The functional currency for the Company and its subsidiaries is the Canadian dollar.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.